The NORTH CAMDEN CHORUS is an amateur choir in the true sense:

 Ian's interest in singing began as a chorister at the Parish Church Choir in Enfield.
 He was educated at the Latymer School and was a Junior Exhibitioner at the Royal Academy of Music.
 Ian studied music at St Catharine's College, Cambridge where he was President of the College Music Society and a Choral Exhibitioner.
 Here, he conducted the College Orchestra and was soloist in Shostakovich's Second Piano Concerto.

 Ian is Assistant Director of Music and a Year Head at University College School, Hampstead where he conducts the Symphony and Chamber Orchestras.
-He is also Director of Camjam, a Saturday morning music centre run by Camden LEA.
+For nine years he was Director of Camjam, a Saturday morning music centre run by Camden LEA.

 Ian plays in the Enfield Chamber Orchestra and aside from his musical interests enjoys foreign travel, watching football and playing tennis.